The Complete Guide To Gusto Pricing

 How Much Does Gusto Payroll Cost?

-An additional Contractor plan is available for companies that only hire 1099 employees.
-The plan comes with no base fee and starts at just $6 a month per employee.
-Gusto’s Contractor plan is mainly useful for companies who haven’t yet brought on full-time, salaried employees to their team and may not for some time.
-Gusto also offers the Basic plan (still in beta) for brand-new companies with teams of just one or two employees.
-The ‘Basic’ plan has a base starting price of $19/month and includes a $6 per-person fee.
+An additional Contractor Only plan is available for companies that only hire 1099 employees.
+The plan starts at $35/month + $6 a month per employee.
+Gusto’s Contractor Only plan is mainly useful for companies who haven’t yet brought on full-time, salaried employees to their team and may not for some time.

 How Does Gusto Pricing Work?